CoEDL/yinarlingi/README.md

 ## Examples

-### Read in the Warlpiri lexicon into a data frame
+### Test that a Warlpiri dictionary entry’s data lines are well-ordered

 The Warlpiri dictionary consists of a large plain text file of the form (where `\me` stands for main entry; see [full list of